nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 3b.
-The given serial number is not an integer.
+The stock with the given serial number is not found.

     * 3b1.
 Warenager shows an error message.

       Use case resumes at step 2.

 * 3c.
-The stock with the given serial number is not found.
+The given format is missing the field header nq/.

     * 3c1.
 Warenager shows an error message.

       Use case resumes at step 2.

 * 3d.
-The given format is missing the field header nq/.
+The given quantity value is not an integer.

     * 3d1.
 Warenager shows an error message.

       Use case resumes at step 2.

 * 3e.
-The given quantity value is not an integer.
+The given quantity value exceeds the integer limit.

     * 3e1.
 Warenager shows an error message.

       Use case resumes at step 2.

 * 3f.
-The given quantity value exceeds the integer limit.
+The given quantity value is negative.

     * 3f1.
-Warenager shows an error message.

-      Use case resumes at step 2.

-* 3g.
-The given quantity value is negative.

-    * 3g1.
 Warenager shows an error message.

       Use case resumes at step 2.